 Before We Begin

 First, please understand that no single one of these elements is absolutely essential to writing a good story, but once you understand their dramatic impact, you’ll probably want to include them in some form or another–which brings me to:

 Second, there’s no one way to include the elements of The Hero’s Journey into your stories.
 It’s only when the elements are taken very literally that they begin to feel limiting and formulaic, but it’s the dramatic effect that we’re after, rather than a single specific cause.

 Third, there are some types of fiction that are incompatible with The Hero’s Journey in its entirety–vignette, conceptual, or experimental fiction, for instance.
 Some horror and tragedy, as well as any fiction that doesn’t make use of a Change Character may only be able to take bits and pieces from The Hero’s Journey.
 Regardless of what you’re writing, however, an understanding of The Hero’s Journey will most likely help you increase the dramatic impact of your fiction.

-We’ll jump right into Step 1, The Ordinary World, and I’ll link the rest of the entries here as they’re posted.
+We’ll jump right into Step 1, The Ordinary World, and you’ll find links to the subsequent posts below under “Related Posts”.